Fremont station: History

+The Dumbarton Rail Corridor project, which has been studied several times since the 1990s, would have Fremont as an intermediate station.
 A 2016-released Vision Plan called for Capitol Corridor trains to be rerouted over the Coast Subdivision, which is used by less freight service.
-Fremont station would be replaced by a new station on the border of Fremont and Newark on the Coast Subdivision.
+Ardenwood Park & Ride would replace Fremont station for Amtrak service, though ACE service would still use Fremont.